 Mince Pies, Christmas Cake and Panettone – Raisons, sultanas and dates found in all of these foods are toxic to pets and can be fatal in some instances.
 Make sure you keep these foods out of reach of any pets.
 Especially any mince pies left out for Santa!

-Perhaps buy some Christmas themed foods and treats for your pets so they can join in the fun in a safe way.
-We have some wonderful Christmas treat ideas in last weeks blog.
+Perhaps buy some Christmas themed foods and treats for your pets so they can join in the fun in a safe way, you can find Christmas dinner and treats for your pets here.

 Christmas Wrap and Decorations

-Whilst it’s lovely to decort our homes with `christmas decorations at this time of year, it’s best to be cautious where pets are concerned.
-Try not to leave them unattended in any rooms with Christmas decorations things like tinsel, flashing lights and other dangly items can be most tantalising to cats and dogs; one, you dont want your decoartions ruined and two, the swallowing of any loose parts an be a choking hazard.
+Whilst it’s lovely to decorate our homes with Christmas decorations at this time of year, it’s best to be cautious where pets are concerned.
+Try not to leave them unattended in any rooms with Christmas decorations things like tinsel, flashing lights and other dangly items can be most tantalising to cats and dogs; one, you don't want your decorations ruined and two, the swallowing of any loose parts an be a choking hazard.

 The same goes for Christmas wrapping.
 Gift wrap, ribbon and tags make your gifts look extra special, but like other decorations can be dangerous to pets.
 On Christmas morning make sure all paper and tags etc are tidied quickly.
 Make sure any batteries are kept away from cats and dogs as swallowing those can lead to dangerous internal burns.
 It’s best to keep pets away from any human decorations, toys or wrapping.
 Perhaps treat them to some festive themed toys to keep them occupied and divert their attention away from the things they shouldn’t play with!